-Follow-Up Support: district GMF teams monitor families at least twice a month, during which they discuss progress against to start to discuss their progress and challenges, and then continue monitoring as needed.
+Follow-Up Support: district GMF teams monitor families at least twice a month, during which they discuss their progress and challenges, and then continue monitoring as needed.
 Additionally, communities hold monthly GMF meetings that allow families to meet to exchange experiences, share advice with other GMFs, and to celebrate their successes.
 Districts also plan quarterly or annual events to promote experience sharing between GMFs and to share the model with other stakeholders.